Why Turkey’s currency is plunging and what it means

-ISTANBUL — The tumble in Turkey’s currency on Friday signaled deepening pessimism about the country’s economy after months of market declines.
+ISTANBUL — Turkey’s currency and stock market kept on falling Monday, weight down by investor fears about the country’s economic policies and worsening relations with the United States.

-The lira fell as low as 6.75 to the dollar, down a whopping 14 percent on the day and 41 percent since the start of the year as investors worry about the country’s economic policies and a dispute with the United States that has led to sanctions and new tariffs.
+The lira fell as low as 6.89 to the dollar Monday, down about 7 percent on the day and 45 percent since the start of the year.
+The main stock index fell 3.5 percent.

-Here is a look at the situation — what caused the plunge and what impact it might have.
+Here is a look at some of the reasons behind the plunge and how it might affect the rest of the world.

 Q: Why is Turkey’s currency so weak?